Ruuv1337/RTP_IX/README.md

 `
 ## Log List
 Log on 24.02.20
-1. Add Unlimited Evade for Reaper
+1. Add Unlimited Evade for Ninja.
+2. Add Unlimited Evade for Reaper.
-2. Add SpeedCast mode for Reaper.
+3. Add SpeedCast mode for Reaper.
-3. Reaper status is checked.
+4. Reaper status is checked.
+5. Ninja status is checked.
-4. Some minor bug fixes.
+6. Some minor bug fixes.

 Log on 29.01.20
 1. Add command "sr reload" - Instant config reload.